 Medicare focuses on adults aged 65 and older, and Medicaid focuses on low-income individuals and families.
 The benefits, costs, and eligibility requirements are different for each program.
 Neither program has automatic enrollment, so it’s important to understand what each one offers.

-Knowing which to apply for helps maximize your older adult’s healthcare benefits.
-The first and biggest difference between Medicare and Medicaid is who’s eligible for each program.
+Being aware of which program to apply for, helps maximize older adults’ healthcare benefits.
+The vastly different eligibility criteria is the first and biggest difference between Medicare and Medicaid.

-Because of the different eligibility rules, some people who qualify for Medicaid won’t qualify for Medicare and vice versa.
-The second key difference is that Medicaid covers long-term care services and support.
-Medicaid is the nation’s largest single source of long-term care funding.
+People who qualify for Medicaid might not be able to get Medicare and vice-versa, because of their very different eligibility criteria.
+The second key differentiator is Medicaid covers long-term care services, unlike Medicare.
+Medicaid is the largest single source for funding long-term care in America.